lingpy/calc-workflow/slides/slides.md

 machine-readable.
-Each entry in this format consists of a unique id, a language name (Doculect), a concept identifier (if it’s not english then you can translate it into english), and a value.
+Each entry in this format consists of a unique id, a language name (Doculect), a concept identifier (if it’s not English then you can translate it into English), and a value.
 The value is the original entry we find in the source.
 This value is then further split, if it contains a comma, and we add the other entry to the FORM